akshatmittal61/techsnap-cards/README.md

 # Techsnap

-A simple contribute page design for Techsnap
+A simple cards design for Techsnap